polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/tools/create-a-txwrapper.md

 ### 1. Create a repo using `txwrapper-template`

-Copy the [`txwrapper-template`][txwrapper-template-gh] directory into your working repository.
+Copy the [`txwrapper-template`](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-template) directory into your working repository.

 The template provides the basics of a typescript package near ready for being published to `NPM`.
 The exports show some methods that are relevant to a FRAME based chain using at least the `balances`, `proxy`, and `utility pallets`.

 Note that the [`txwrapper-core\`](https://github.com/paritytech/txwrapper-core) is re-exported at the top level to give the user access to its tools.